Meal Plan Terms and Policies

 - Late lunches credited to your meal plan may be purchased from 2 pm-3:30 pm.

 - Late dinners credited to your meal plan may be purchased from 8:30 pm-10 pm.

 - The cash credit allowance is $5.95 for lunch and $6.95 for dinner.

 - Late lunch specials are available on the late lunch menu.

 - Late dinner specials are available on the late dinner menu.

-- Dining Services will limit participants to the purchase of 2 prepackaged items during the late meal.
+- Campus Dining will limit participants to the purchase of 2 prepackaged items during the late meal.

-- Dining Services reserves the right to restrict other menu items for takeout during this period.
+- Campus Dining reserves the right to restrict other menu items for takeout during this period.

 - Misuse of the late meal program will result in a guest meal charge to the student's account.